A Series of Unfortunate Events: Film

 Lemony Snicket's A Series of Unfortunate Events is a film adaptation of the first three titles in the series, mixing the various events and characters into one story.
 It was released in United States on December 17, 2004 by Paramount Pictures and Internationally by DreamWorks Pictures.
-Directed by Brad Seiberling, it stars Jim Carrey as Count Olaf, Meryl Streep as Aunt Josephine, Billy Connolly as Uncle Monty, Emily Browning as Violet, Liam Aiken as Klaus, Timothy Spall as Mr. Poe, and Jude Law as the voice of Lemony Snicket.
-The film was financially successful, but received criticism over its comical tone.
+Directed by Brad Silberling, it stars Jim Carrey as Count Olaf, Meryl Streep as Aunt Josephine, Billy Connolly as Uncle Monty, Emily Browning as Violet, Liam Aiken as Klaus, Timothy Spall as Mr. Poe, and Jude Law as the voice of Lemony Snicket.
+The film was financially successful, and received generally positive reviews but received criticism over its comical tone.

-Considering the success of the movie, the director and some of the lead actors hinted that they were keen on making a sequel, but no script was written.
+Considering the success of the movie, the director and some of the lead actors hinted that they were keen on making a sequel, but no script was written and it was abandoned.

 Browning has said that further films would have to be produced quickly, as the children do not age much throughout the book series.

 In 2008, Daniel Handler stated in a Bookslut Interview that another film was in the works, but had been delayed by corporate shake-ups at Paramount Pictures.
 In June 2009, Silberling confirmed he still talked about the project with Handler, and suggested the sequel be a stop motion film because the lead actors have grown too old.
 "In an odd way, the best thing you could do is actually have Lemony Snicket say to the audience, 'Okay, we pawned the first film off as a mere dramatization with actors.
 Now I'm afraid I'm going to have to show you the real thing.'"

 Video game

-Lemony Snicket's A Series of Unfortunate Events is a video game based on the film that was released in 2004 by Adenium Games and Activision for PlayStation 2, GameCube, Xbox, Game Boy Advance, and PC.
+Lemony Snicket's A Series of Unfortunate Events is a video game based on the 2004 Film.
+It was developed by Adrenium Games and Activision for PlayStation 2, GameCube, Xbox, Game Boy Advance, and PC.
 The player plays as all three orphans at points in the game, and encounters characters such as Mr. Poe, Uncle Monty and Aunt Josephine, along with villains such as Count Olaf, the Hook-Handed Man, the White-Faced Women, and the Bald Man.
 The game, like the movie, follows only the first three books in the series.

 A separate casual game titled A Series of Unfortunate Events was published by Oberon Media the same year as a different tie-in to the books.
 Set in Count Olaf's house, the game involves his six associates and many objects they use in Olaf's efforts to capture the children.
 Gameplay includes three difficulty levels and two game modes: Deduction Junction and Swap Monster.